Gavin-Sharma/debt_calculator/README.md

 4. Run the application: `python debt_calculator.py`

 That's it!
 You're now ready to start using the Debt Calculator to manage and optimize your debt repayment strategy.

+### Note:

+Debt amount, interest rate, minimum payment, and extra contribution money inputs should only contain numbers or decimal points (.)
+Example: 86 or 57.4